09.08.2024

 Open floor plans have become a staple in modern home design, favoured for their spacious, airy feel and versatility.

 This layout eliminates walls between common areas, such as the kitchen, dining room, and living room, creating one expansive space.
-While open floor plans offer many benefits, they also come with some drawbacks that homeowners should consider.
+While open floor plans offer numerous benefits, they also have some drawbacks that homeowners should take into account.

 open concept custom home design cowichan valley open concept custom home design victoria open concept custom home design mill bay open concept custom home design shawnigan lake